198th Airlift Squadron

-The 198th Airlift Squadron (198 AS) was the last flying squadron of the Puerto Rico Air National Guard (PRANG) 156th Airlift Wing located at Muñiz Air National Guard Base, in Carolina, Puerto Rico.
+The 198th Airlift Squadron was the last flying squadron of the Puerto Rico Air National Guard's 156th Airlift Wing located at Muñiz Air National Guard Base, in Carolina, Puerto Rico.
 The 198th last assigned aircraft was the WC-130H Hercules.
 The 198th was established in October 1944 as the 463d Fighter Squadron, was re-designated as the 198th and allotted to the PRANG in May 1946, redesignated from fighter to airlift in October 1998, and was inactivated on 31 December 2019.

 History

 World War II

 Established in late 1944 at Peterson Field, Colorado as the 463d Fighter Squadron.
 Trained under XXII Bomber Command as a Very Long Range P-47N Thunderbolt bomber escort squadron, programmed for B-29 Superfortress escort duty from Okinawa.
 For four months they received combat training for long-range escort, strafing, and dive-bombing.
 Training delayed due to P-47N aircraft non-availability, finally equipped in the late spring of 1945 with the long-distance fighters.

 Deployed to Okinawa in June 1945 as part of the 507th Fighter Group and prepared for the invasion of Japan along with the 413th and 414th Fighter Groups, all equipped with P-47N.
 On 1 July 1945 it began flying airstrikes from Ie Shima, targeting enemy ships, railroad bridges, airfields, factories, and barracks in Japan, Korea, and China.
 On 8 August 1945 the group escorted B-29 bombers on a raid, shooting down several Japanese fighters.

 The squadron flew some long distance fighter-bomber sweeps over Japanese Home Islands 1 July 1945 – 14 August 1945 but never performed operational B-29 escort missions due to the end of the war in August.

 Remained in Okinawa until inactivated in May 1946.